 Taking attendance after loss

-This August, don’t forget parents who have lost their children.
+Don’t forget parents who have lost their children.

 It’s that time of year when the parental back-to-school glow lights up playgrounds and parking lots.
 I drive past an elementary school every day on my way to work.
 Moms and dads drop off their children, beaming with a loving mix of pride, joy, and relief.
 We are back to the routine!
 Just think of all my son will learn!
 Imagine all the ways my daughter will grow this year!